-Figure 5.3.5 Design Process Window
+Figure 5.3.6 Design Process Window

 The implementation steps are now visible.
 The green tick next to translate indicates this step has completed once before.
+An orange question mark indicates that this step is out of date and should be rerun.